 Although ladybugs can be a nuisance when they occur in large numbers, they do not infest wood, destroy fabrics, eat our food, or damage other property.
-Lady beetles don’t sting, but they do bite.
+Ladybugs don’t sting, but they do bite.
 When ladybugs are alarmed, they secrete a strong-smelling yellowish liquid from the joints in their legs, which can leave behind stains.
-They are not known to carry disease but they are a serious pest of soybeans in Minnesota and other Midwest states.
+They are not known to carry disease but they are a serious pest of soybeans.

 Keeping them out in the first place is the best cure (more on that later).
-Once they’ve gotten in, the only solution is to kill them, one at a time, until all of them that have chosen to overwinter in your home are gone.
-If a large number have gotten in, you can use an insecticide spray and simply vacuum up the dead ones, as so many people can relate to!
+Once they’ve gotten in, the only solution is to kill them, one at a time, until all of those who have chosen to overwinter in your home are gone.
+If a large number have gotten in, you can use an insecticide spray and simply vacuum up the dead ones.
 Contacting Plunkett’s Pest Control before or at the first sign of an infestation is the most effective way to ensure your property is kept free of ladybugs.
-We can keep all the fall invaders (ladybugs, Box elder bugs, cluster flies) out of your home altogether by wholly treating the outside of your structure, which stops them from landing at all.
-They simply move on to the next house.
+We can keep all the fall invaders (Ladybugs, Box Elder Bugs, Cluster Flies) out of your home altogether by wholly treating the outside of your structure.
+This will dramatically reduce populations that come in contact with the structure and prevent penetration into the interior.